 Well another top ten list of course!

 Below is the top ten things I’ve built while unemployed.
 I did this to prove to myself and hopefully other people that I have skills and insights.
 It is one thing to put keywords on your resume.
 It is a totally different thing to demonstrate aptitude publicly.
-Plus I naively believe in helping people, will eventually pay off.
+Plus I naively believe that helping people will eventually pay off.
 I’ve been paying it forward for so long, I better be reincarnated as a demi-god.

 The Top 10 Things I’ve built while unemployed